Hiking Mt Gayley

 Pictures of the hikes

-The best way to coast the creek up from Willow Lake is to stay on its southern side, after crossing the tributaries coming down from the southern peaks.
+The nicest way to coast the South Fork creek up from Willow Lake is to stay on its southern side, after crossing the tributaries coming down from the southern peaks.
 A use-trails appears and disappears on that side.
-The northern side of the Gayley creek is all talus rock and sand.
+The northern side of the Gayley creek is all talus rock, but the route is easier to follow (so probably the best option in the dark).
 At the second southern canyon you should reach a little pond and then a vast meadow.
-This is a good point to cross over to the other side of the creek, where a use trail leads through the now sandy terrain up the drainage.
+This is a good point to cross over to the northern side of the creek, where a use trail leads through the now sandy terrain (steep and sandy) up the drainage.

 • Bridge: 30'